-For TDD service, call the Telecommunications Relay Services at 711.
-Then call ConnectOne at 1-800-881-3938 as instructed above.
+For TDD service, call the Telecommunications Relay Service at 711.
+Then call ConnectOne as instructed above.

-Note: You will receive this notice each year, before the next period you can join a Medicare prescription drug plan, and if this coverage through Citigroup changes.
+Note: You will receive this notice each year, before the next period you can join a Medicare prescription drug plan, and if this coverage through Citi changes.
 You also may request a copy through the Benefits Service Center.
-For instructions to call the Benefits Service Center, see instructions immediately above.
+To call the Benefits Service Center, see the instructions immediately above.